mlochbaum/BQN/doc/syntax.md

 Lists (1-dimensional arrays) are enclosed in angle brackets `⟨⟩`, with the results of the expressions in between being the list's elements.
 Lists of two elements or more can also be written with the ligature character `‿`.
 This character has higher binding strength than any part of an expression.
 If one of the elements is a compound expression, then it will need to be enclosed in parentheses.

-If added, [sets and dictionaries](extensions.md#sets-and-dictionaries) would also use a list-like notation.

 ### Blocks

 *[Full documentation](block.md)*